• Welcome To Texas Travel Talk – About Us

 Need some fresh air and wide-open spaces?
 If so, head out to one of these fun hiking destinations this weekend!

-Also, if you’re bringing your dog along, they must be on a 6ft or shorter leash at all times.
+Also, if you’re bringing your dog along, it must always be on a 6ft or shorter leash.
 When your dog is not hiking with you, they are supposed to stay in your car or a crate.
-But on hot days, that’s not going to work, so plan accordingly.
+But on hot days, that won’t work, so plan accordingly.

 1. Palo Duro Canyon State Park